dainahwanjiku/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-/**
-*this readme contains information on arrays, pointers, strings and memory layout.
+This readme contains information on arrays, pointers, strings and memory layout.
-*/